openshift/enhancements/enhancements/ingress/request-timeout-configuration.md

 ## Motivation

-Customers need the ability to adjust how long HAProxy holds connections open, either by extending the timeout to accomodate slower backends or clients, or by shortening the timeout, allowing connections to be closed more aggressively.
+Customers need the ability to adjust how long HAProxy holds connections open, either by extending the timeout to accommodate slower backends or clients, or by shortening the timeout, allowing connections to be closed more aggressively.

 ### Goals